ahoy-jon/testCaprese/README.md

 | `C` is a resource (e.g., file, DB) | Leaky | May leak or escape its intended scope |
 | `C` controls flow/errors           | No    | Can break safety and semantics        |

-Caprese solve those issue, and track the need/use of `C`.
+Caprese solve those issues, and track the need/use of `C`.

 ## tests